-The variability detection via image subtraction will be carried out only after a sufficient data is acquired and the timing is described in Sec.
+The main element required by the goals of our survey is the variability detection via image subtraction.
+This analysis will be carried out only after a sufficient data is acquired and the timing is described in Sec.
 2. The basic principle of the differential image subtraction is simple: given a set of images of the same field, the best seeing image is degraded to the quality of each of the other images and subtracted from them (Alard 2000, A&ASuppl., 144, 363; Alard & Lupton 1998, ApJ, 503, 325).
 Ideally, all constant sources cancel out and the variable sources appear as quasi-stellar positive or negative images.
 This method provides excellent results for crowded fields in which the traditional aperture or PSF-fitting photometry fails because of the contamination from the nearby sources.
 Our survey will benefit tremendously from the differential image analysis, in comparison with the direct source photometry.
-VDFS already has already implemented the difference images is underway and should be completed (and tested on WFCAM data) before the VVV survey begins.
+VDFS already has already implemented the differencing, which is being tested on WFCAM data.
+Further VDFS development to extract variables from the difference images is underway and should be completed (and tested on WFCAM data) before the VVV survey begins.